Prospective Students Welcome to the Nursing Department

-Great things await as you either BEGIN your journey into professional nursing by entering the Bachelor of Science in Nursing Program or CONTINUE your journey in professional nursing through pursuit of a Master of Science in Nursing Degree, a Post Master’s Certificate in Adult Gerontology for the Clinical Nurse Specialist, or a Post Master’s Certificate in Nursing Education.
-The Department has an over 40 year history of nursing excellence in the preparation and education of nurses to serve the DELMARVA region and beyond.
+Great things await as you either BEGIN your journey into professional nursing by entering the Bachelor of Science in Nursing Program or CONTINUE your journey in professional nursing through pursuit of a Master of Science in Nursing Degree or a Post Master’s Certificate in Adult Gerontology for the Clinical Nurse Specialist.
+The Department has an over 50-year history of nursing excellence in the preparation and education of nurses to serve the DELMARVA region and beyond.

 Our philosophy and mission support the concept of holistic nursing care and the core values of community, building community capacity, critical thinking, and lifelong learning.
 Our student learning outcomes enable graduates to practice professional nursing and to facilitate and promote the health of individuals, families, and communities.
 Nursing is client based and requires a broad and holistic view of health; it is collaborative in nature and requires independent critical thought, a broad theory and liberal arts base, and a scholarly approach to problem solving.